-- Part-time jobs generally do not come with benefits, such as health insurance or paid time off for sick days or vacations.
+- Part-time jobs generally don't come with benefits, such as health insurance or paid time off for sick days or vacations.

 - Some part-time jobs will require a minimum number of hours, even up to 30 per week, which may conflict with your schedule.

-- You will need to be upfront with your employer before you are hired that you cannot work certain hours, such as when the kids get out of school.
+- You will need to be upfront with your employer before you are hired that you can't work certain hours, such as when the kids get out of school.

-- Some part-time jobs require you to work weekends.
+- Some part-time jobs require you to work on weekends.